Corey R. Amundson

-In this position, Mr. Green is the chief federal law enforcement officer within the nine parishes that comprise the Middle District of Louisiana.
-He manages a staff of more than 60 federal and contract employees.
+Corey Amundson serves as the Acting United States Attorney for the Middle District of Louisiana.
+In this position, Mr. Amundson is the chief federal law enforcement official within the nine parishes that comprise the Middle District of Louisiana.
+He manages a staff of approximately 60 attorneys and support personnel.

 As Acting United States Attorney, Mr. Amundson is committed to carrying out the mission of the United States Department of Justice, including protecting Americans from terrorism and threats to national security, both foreign and domestic; combating violent crime; fighting public corruption; and protecting the country’s vulnerable populations – children, the elderly, hate crime victims, and victims of human trafficking and exploitation.

 Mr. Amundson has been a federal prosecutor in the Middle District of Louisiana for the past 15 years.
 He previously served as First Assistant United States Attorney (2014-2017), Chief of the Criminal Division (2013-2017), Senior Deputy Criminal Chief (2010-2013), Deputy Criminal Chief in charge of the white collar crime section and the healthcare fraud strike force (2007-2010), and line prosecutor in the white collar crime section and the violent crimes and narcotics section (2002-2007).
 He has prosecuted more than 100 individuals and corporations, handling many significant and complex prosecutions and trials involving virtually all areas of federal criminal law, including serving as lead counsel on numerous multi-week jury trials involving charges under the Racketeer Influenced and Corrupt Organizations Act (RICO).